 New Movies Coming Out in 2022: Biggest New Films Including Marvel, DC, Netflix

-Knives Out 2, Nope, Thor, Black Panther and Avatar 2: It's a big year for blockbusters, even though Madame Web, Bullet Train, Mario, Spider-Man, Black Adam and The Flash are delayed again.
+Knives Out 2, Nope, Black Panther 2 and Avatar 2: It's a big year for blockbusters, even though Madame Web, Bullet Train, Mario, Black Adam and The Flash are delayed again.

 More in www.cnet.com